 4. Have the Home Professionally Cleaned and Odor Free

 When a home is clean during showings, it says to buyers that the home has been cared for and not neglected.
-Yes, maintaining a clean home can be a challenge when there are small children or pets, but buyers will notice when walking into a home with strong odors from pets or last night’s dinner.
+Yes, maintaining a clean home can be challenging when there are small children or pets, but buyers will notice when walking into a home with strong odors from pets or last night’s dinner.
 Because people have different standards for clean, we recommend leaving it to the professionals.
 Hiring a company to meticulously clean the home will make a positive difference.
 To maintain a clean smelling indoor environment, refrain from plug-ins or sprays, as they can affect people with chemical sensitivities or allergies.
 Instead, keep small boxes of Arm and Hammer Baking Soda in the refrigerator and freezer.
 Sellers could also run Charcoal Air Purifiers at the home.
 Another simple technique is to place several spices such as cinnamon sticks, cloves, and allspice in a pot of water and letting it simmer on low before showings.
 This creates a “comfort” scent throughout the home.
 Some added nice touches include fresh flowers, baked cookies or apple pie in the oven.

 5. Fix Items Prior To Listing the Property

-6. Price the Home Correctly the First Time!
+6. Price the Home Correctly the First Time

 The #1 killer of a real estate deal is overpricing a property and not marketing it correctly.
 Unless you are in a strong sellers’ market for homes or condos, the home will sit on the market if not priced accurately from the beginning.
 That is where the advice from a trusted real estate professional is very important.
 Along with your seller, choose a price that will have motivated buyers eager to see your home.
 The first few weeks on the market are the most critical for showings.
 As more and more properties hit the market, a property that sits too long gets fewer and fewer requests for showings.
 Worst-case scenario, if a property is priced at or below market value, your seller can receive multiple offers, which creates a bidding war and drives the price upwards!
 If the seller is not motivated to sell the home at current market value, then it may be better for them to wait before listing it.